 Be mindful that this kind of music production work will utilize a lot of gear and equipment in the sessions that will need to be plugged in and used in the session, having good RAM will save you a lot of hassle.

 Most VST Plugins also require decent amounts of RAM in order for them to work.
-For example, the Native Instruments “Kontakt” plugin requires 4Gigabytes of RAM in order to run properly, the REFX “Nexus” Plugin requires 3 Gigabytes of RAM in order to run properly.
+For example, the Native Instruments “Kontakt” plugin requires a minimum of 4Gigabytes of RAM in order to run properly, the REFX “Nexus” Plugin requires 3 Gigabytes of RAM in order to run properly.

 In a situation where you have to load up 10 of these types of plugins to achieve your goal, it’s definitely important that your computer has a considerable amount of RAM and a good processor to be able to carry out your work properly.